Emergency Dental Care

 Do not fear.
 We will stay back to tend to your emergency because that’s what we do.
 You will not be charged a call out fee in this instance as we will still be at the practice and you have called during our regular office hours.

 We are here for you.
 We have an on call dentist available at all times who will be happy to care for you and your emergency.
-Call our office on 9044 0777 to organise a time now.
+Call our office on 9044 0777 to schedule for an appointment with our after hours dentist in Melbourne today.

 Certainly – we look forward to caring for you then too.
 Please note that there will be a modest surcharge to cover our increased running costs on public holidays.
 Call 9044 0777 to book now.